 Students can change their academic major at any time during a term; however, it will not be effective until the beginning of the following term.
-Research assistantship positions do not automatically transfer between academic areas.

 Only students in good standing may transfer into another academic area within GSBS.
 Students who have been dismissed may reapply to another graduate program through the application process, but they may not utilize the Application for Change in Major form.